breitreiter/whoami/case/perfstack.md

 Many customers have specialists who build and maintain these dashboards.

-### Performance
-Over the life of the company, SolarWinds dashboards have incrementally accumulated features.
+**Performance** - Over the life of the company, SolarWinds dashboards have incrementally accumulated features.
 It is not uncommon for a dashboard to have more than twenty widgets and require 5-10 seconds to load.